Perspectives on Personhood: Resources in Science, Philosophy, and Theology

 Contemporary ideas of personhood are often dominated by scientific theories.
 However, any thoroughgoing consideration of personhood needs to integrate resources from different disciplines if it is going to be truly credible and constructive.
-CCIH's interdisciplinary colloquium brings different perspectives of personhood into dialogue with each other in order to identify conflict, complementarity, and coherence among the various perspectives.
-Discussion will focus on furthering current scholarly conversations about human personhood (including the distinction between humans and persons) in an age largely defined by science.
-The gathering will feature two panels that engage theories of personhood with theories of evolution and theories of reductionism.
-The event will conclude with a keynote address offered by Dr. William Jaworski of Fordham University.
-Dr. Jaworski's reflection "Can Science Study the Human Soul?" will investigate how neuroscience understands our conscious thoughts, feelings, and experiences of the physical world and draw connections to traditional philosophical and theological conceptions of soul and personhood.
-Dr. John McCarthy of Loyola's Theology & Religious Studies Department will respond to Dr. Jaworski's address.
-This colloquium will also feature two panels of Loyola scholars.
+CCIH's interdisciplinary colloquium brought different perspectives of personhood into dialogue with each other in order to identify conflict, complementarity, and coherence among the various perspectives.
+Discussion focused on furthering current scholarly conversations about human personhood (including the distinction between humans and persons) in an age largely defined by science.
+The gathering featured two panels that engaged theories of personhood with theories of evolution and theories of reductionism.
+The event concluded with a keynote address offered by Dr. William Jaworski of Fordham University.
+Dr. Jaworski's reflection "Can Science Study the Human Soul?" investigated how neuroscience understands our conscious thoughts, feelings, and experiences of the physical world and drew connections to traditional philosophical and theological conceptions of soul and personhood.
+Dr. John McCarthy of Loyola's Theology & Religious Studies Department gave a response to Dr. Jaworski's address.
+This colloquium also featured two panels of Loyola scholars.

 1:00 PM Welcome

 Fr.
 Thomas Regan, Dean of the College of Arts and Sciences